 This beautiful island offers many wonders to discover, but here are some of the best places to live in Cyprus:

-The Cyprus Golden Visa program allows individuals to obtain Cypriot residency by making an investment in the country’s economy, usually in real estate or government bonds.
-In Cyprus, you can acquire residence through a qualifying investment of €300,000 ($325,500) in real estate purchases, shares in a Cypriot company, or in units of a Cyprus Collective Investment Organization (e.g., AIF, AIFLNP, RAIF).
+The Cyprus Permanent Residence Program allows individuals to obtain Cypriot residency by investing in the country’s economy, usually in real estate or government bonds.
+In Cyprus, you can acquire a renewal permanent residence permit through a qualifying investment of €300,000 in real estate purchases, shares in a Cypriot company, or units of a Cyprus Collective Investment Organization (e.g., AIF, AIFLNP, RAIF).

-Interested in Cyprus’ Golven Visa?
+Interested in the Cyprus Permanent Residence Program?
 Get in touch with our specialists at Global Citizen Solutions for more information on how we can help you secure Cypriot residency in no time.

 Why live in Malta?

-Steeped in history and culture, Malta is a beautiful Mediterranean island nation that has some of the best diving spots in the world.
-Do not be deterred by its small size, as Malta offers many kinds of entertainment and historical wonders, from dancing the night away on the Isle of MTV, to gazing at the Ggantija Temples, and drifting through the eerie remains of the HMS Maori in St. Elmo Bay.
+Steeped in history and culture, Malta is a beautiful Mediterranean island nation with some of the world’s best diving spots.
+Do not be deterred by its small size, as Malta offers many kinds of entertainment and historical wonders, from dancing the night away on the Isle of MTV to gazing at the Ggantija Temples and drifting through the eerie remains of the HMS Maori in St. Elmo Bay.